-Long Island Rail Road Train Derails In Brooklyn; 103 People Injured
+Long Island Rail Road Train Derails In Brooklyn, 103 People Injured

 On Wednesday, Jan.
 4, a Long Island Rail Road train derailed at the Atlantic Terminal in Brooklyn during the morning rush, injuring more than 100 people.

-According to officials, 103 people were hurt when the train from Far Rockaway collided with the bumping block at the terminal’s track 6 around 8:30 a.m.
+According to officials, 103 people were hurt when the train from Far Rockaway collided with the bumping block at the terminal’s track six around 8:30 a.m.
 The train reportedly went up and over the block, knocking the wheels off the first car and an axle off the rails.

 “Obviously the train is supposed to stop short of the bumping block,” MTA Chairman Tom Prendergast, who days ago announced his intent to retire in the upcoming weeks, told NBC New York.
 “It did not do that.”